tshihab07/Data-Cleaning-And-Organizing/README.md

 # Data Cleaning and Organizing

-A comprehensive project demonstrating data cleaning and organization Python's Pandas library, with regular expressions to clean unstructured data and perform basic statistical calculations.
+A comprehensive project demonstrating data cleaning and organization using Python's Pandas library, with regular expressions to clean unstructured data and perform basic statistical calculations.
 This project emphasizes transforming messy datasets into well-structured and ready-to-analyze data.

 ## Table of Contents